NatCenter/barReview/README.md

 1. clone down the barView git hub repository in windows terminal
 2. run npm start to run the web app in a brower of your choice
 3. open another tab in your windows terminal
-4. clone down the barView-api from this link: https://github.com/NatCenter/barReview-api
+4. clone down the barView-api from this link: [a link](https://github.com/NatCenter/barReview-api)
 5. run json-server database.json -p 8088 -w from where you clone down the api database.

 # Difficulties & challenges